-According to plastic surgeon, and SkinCeuticals ambassador, Dr. Peter Schmid, your gender has absolutely no effect on the formation of stretch marks, since they can form on anyone.
+According to plastic surgeon and SkinCeuticals ambassador Dr. Peter Schmid, your gender has absolutely no effect on the formation of stretch marks.
 “Stretch marks affect both men and women,” he says.
-“Although stretch marks occur in both sexes, women tend to be more vocal about the condition over social media and online.
-I believe this is because women are very aware of changes in their bodies especially during and after pregnancy and as hormonal changes and imbalances become more evident.”
-Additional factors that can make stretch marks more obvious include yo-yo dieting and significant weight gain or loss.
-However, “stretch marks may occur in some during the normal growth process of the developing body,” Dr. Schmid adds.
+“Although they occur in both sexes, women tend to be more vocal about the condition over social media and online.
+I believe this is because women are very aware of changes in their bodies especially during and after pregnancy and as hormonal changes become more evident.”

-Myth: Stretch Marks Are Only Caused By Weight Gain
+Myth: Stretch Marks Are Only Caused by Weight Gain

-While weight gain can cause stretch marks, there are other factors that can also cause them.
-“Stretch marks occur from expansion of the skin with an imbalance of collagen and elastin tissues resulting in visible dermal scarring,” says Dr. Schmid.
-“The causes of stretch marks can be related to age, genetics, hormones, and more.”
+While weight gain can cause stretch marks, there are other factors that can also lead to them.
+“The causes of stretch marks can be related to age, genetics, hormones, and more,” says Dr. Schmid.
+“They occur from the expansion of the skin with an imbalance of collagen and elastin tissues resulting in visible scarring.”